thelfer/tfel/docs/web/tfel-material.md

  - Reuss bound (`computeReussStiffness`)
  - Hashin-Shtrikman bounds (`computeIsotropicHashinShtrikmanBounds`)

-## Creation of general microstructures
+## Homogenization of general microstructures

-It is possible to create `Microstructure` objects for homogenization.
+It is possible to create `ParticulateMicrostructure` objects for homogenization of general matrix-inclusion microstructures.
-Two types of `Microstructure` can be created:

- - Matrix-inclusion microstructures: `ParticulateMicrostructure`
- - Polycrystalline microstructures: `Polycrystal`
+### The `ParticulateMicrostructure` class

-The two types of microstructures are available in 3d an 2d via a template parameter: `ParticulateMicrostructure<N,StressType>` with `N` the dimension.
+The class `ParticulateMicrostructure` is available in 3d an 2d via a template parameter: `ParticulateMicrostructure<N,StressType>` with `N` the dimension.
 For the details, see the file 'MicrostructureDescription.hxx'.

-Before presenting the two types of microstructures, we must mention the `Phase` object and the `Inclusion` object.
+A ParticulateMicrostructure consists on a matrix, in which are embedded several `InclusionDistribution`, which represent distributions of inclusions.

+#### The `InclusionDistribution` class

+A `InclusionDistribution` is an abstract class which represents a distribution of inclusions.
+The `InclusionDistribution` class is in fact a child of a more generic class which represents a phase: `Phase`.
-The `Phase` object represents a phase and has only two attributes:
+The `Phase` class has only two attributes:

  - `fraction` (the volume fraction of the phase)
  - `stiffness` (a `st2tost2` object).

+There are 4 childs of `InclusionDistribution`:

+ - `SphereDistribution` (distribution of spheres)
+ - `IsotropicDistribution` (isotropic distribution of ellipsoids)
+ - `TransverseDistribution` (transverse isotropic distribution of ellipsoids)
+ - `OrientedDistribution` (aligned distribution of ellipsoids)

 The `Inclusion` is a geometrical object which is characterized by its unique attribute: `semiLengths`.
 It is a `std::array` of `N` lengths, which are the semi-lengths of the ellipsoid/ellipse,